(Optional) Thursday 5th December.

 1.30pm Roundtable discussion: what do we offer already, what other experiences or packages could we offer?

-2.15pm Roundtable discussion: How do we keep it ecologically sustainable
+2.15pm Roundtable discussion: How do we keep tourism growth in the Scenic Rim ecologically sustainable?

 3.00pm Afternoon tea